 Born in Burdwan, now in West Bengal on January 13, 1925, Shakti Samanta grew up in Dehra Dun in his uncle’s place, thus gaining a command in Hindi and Urdu.
 He graduated from Calcutta University in 1944 and went away to Maharashtra because becoming an actor was a childhood dream he never gave up.
 With little money and big dreams, he took up the job of a school teacher in Dapoli, about 200 kilometers from Mumbai.
 He would make a weekly trip to Mumbai on Fridays, the weekly holiday in the Muslim-run institution he worked for.
 He made his rounds of the studios when Bombay Talkies was on top and as it turned out, Bombay Talkies at the time was overflowing with Bengalis.
 “It was Ashok Kumar, then the top star at Bombay Talkies, who advised me to become an assistant director and not chase stardom,” he recalls.
 There were three films on the floors at that time and he would visit the sets and watch the shooting every Friday.
 During summer vacations, he began to assist Gyan Mukherjee, Satish Nigam and Phani Majumdar not even dreaming that one day, he would reach far beyond the horizons his predecessors had earlier defined.

 Shaktida had to wait for more than a decade to get his directorial break in 1955.
 His first film was Bahu starring Usha Kiron, Karan Dewan, Pran and Shashikala.
-But the film flopped.
-Inspector (1956) was his second film helped establish him.
+But sadly for him, the film flopped in spite of some fine music by Hemant Kumar.
+Inspector (1956) was his second film and its success helped to finally establish him.
 It was a thriller with Ashok Kumar in the title role co-starring Geeta Bali.
 It was a slickly made murder mystery, showing glimpses of Shaktida’s flair for suspense thrillers and did fairly well at the box office as well.
 Following Sheroo and Hill Station, he set up his production house and made Howrah Bridge (1958) starring Madhubala, Ashok Kumar and Madan Puri.
 The film is remembered till date as one of the best crime thrillers on the Hindi screen.
 It also featured Helen in the famous cabaret number Mera Naam Chin Chin Choo sung by Geeta Dutt.
 The film established Shakti Samanta as a filmmaker with command over entertainment that packed in all the ingredients of success – good music, dynamic action, chilling suspense, and a tight-knit script.
 Howrah Bridge was an instant hit.
 His next, Insan Jaag Utha (1959) with Sunil Dutt and Madhubala was his first socially relevant film.
-It had a powerful storyline and beautiful songs such as the cute Jaanu Jaanu Ri.
-But the film was a flop.
-Shakti-da evolved his brand identity for wholesome, mainstream entertainment, churning out one hit after another.
+It had a powerful storyline and beautiful songs such as the cute Jaanu Jaanu Ri, an all-female duet sung by Asha Bhosle and Geeta Dutt.
+But sadly, the film was a flop.

 Shaktida’s professional liaison with other actors worked the best with Uttam Kumar who worked in two double-version hits under his direction, Amanush and Anand Ashram, both with Sharmila Tagore.
 But his films with Amitabh Bachchan (The Great Gambler (1979), Barsaat ki Ek Raat (1981)) and Mithun Chakraborty did not jell.
 Two films with Sanjeev Kumar, Charitraheen and Ayyash flopped.
 The Bengali version of Barsaat Ki Ek Raat, namely Anusandhan did very well in West Bengal but the Hindi version could not strike at the box office.